The Drifters Featuring Clyde McPhatter

 Ben E. King

 Ben E. King reemerged in 1974 with the R&B and pop hit "Supernatural Thing" and later recorded with The Average White Band.
-His popularity diminished he rejoined The Drifters for European Tours in the early '80s.
+When his popularity diminished he rejoined The Drifters for European Tours in the early '80s.
 King enjoyed renewed popularity and had a hit again with "Stand By Me" the title song to the film of the same name in 1986 and thereafter recorded for EMI, Manhattan, and Ichiban.

 Clyde McPhatter died June 13, 1972, in his sleep at the age of 39, of complications of heart, liver and kidney disease, brought on by alcohol abuse.